junxit/us-congress-bills-111/metadata.md

 - 2010-01-27 — Placed on the Union Calendar, Calendar No. 237.
 - 2010-01-27 — Reported (Amended) by the Committee on Oversight and Government.
 H. Rept.
 111-406.
 - 2010-01-27 — Reported (Amended) by the Committee on Oversight and Government.
 H. Rept.
 111-406.
+- 2010-03-17 — Considered under suspension of the rules. (consideration: CR H1540-1542)
+- 2010-03-17 — DEBATE - The House proceeded with forty minutes of debate on H.R.
+1387.
+- 2010-03-17 — Motion to reconsider laid on the table Agreed to without objection.
+- 2010-03-17 — Mr. Clay moved to suspend the rules and pass the bill, as amended.
+- 2010-03-17 — On motion to suspend the rules and pass the bill, as amended Agreed to by voice vote. (text: CR H1540-1541)
+- 2010-03-17 — Passed/agreed to in House: On motion to suspend the rules and pass the bill, as amended Agreed to by voice vote.(text: CR H1540-1541)